If you, or someone you know, are in a mental health crisis there are people who can help you.

 For other crisis situations

 The First Response Service provides 24-hour access to mental health care, advice, support and treatment for people of all ages living in Cambridgeshire and Peterborough.
-By calling 111, and selecting option 2, you will be put through to a member of the First Response Service who will discuss your current mental health needs.
-They can offer advice over the phone, put you in contact with crisis services or even refer you to a Sanctuary – safe places run by mental health charity Mind in Cambridgeshire.
+By calling 111, and selecting the mental health option, you will be put through to a member of the First Response Service who will discuss your current mental health needs.
+They can offer advice over the phone, put you in contact with crisis services or even refer you to a Sanctuary – safe places run by mental health charity CPSL Mind.
 The Sanctuaries offer short-term practical and emotional support between 6pm and 1am, seven days a week.

 Your GP surgery should be able to offer you an appointment to see a doctor quickly in an emergency.
 Your GP will be able to assess your circumstances and offer appropriate advice or treatment.
 They can also refer you to a psychological therapy service or a specialist mental health service for further advice or treatment.